What is your cat’s poop telling you about your pet’s health?

 Keep an eye on her daily poops, and nurture her gut health with a probiotic that actually survives the digestive process.

-We hope your cat will live a long and healthy life (or nine)!
+Wishing your cat a long and healthy life (or nine)!